SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h4>Lexical & dynamic</h4>

+Pretty much all programming languages today use lexcial scope.
+Bash is the example, using dynamic scope.

 <h4>Shadowing</h4>

 Name masking/shadowing is when a name in a inner scope overrides that same name in an outer scope